Mardi Gras in New Orleans: Traditional colors

-A flag in the traditional colors, as specified in the Rex organization's original edict and in compliance with the rule of tincture.
+A building with purple, green, and gold banners and decorations during Mardi Gras in 1999.

+Historian Errol Laborde theorized that purple, green, and gold were chosen by Rex as the colors of Mardi Gras since they could be arranged in a tricolor that follows the rule of tincture.

 The colors traditionally associated with Mardi Gras in New Orleans are purple, green, and gold.
 The colors were first specified in proclamations by the Rex organization during the lead-up to their inaugural parade in 1872, suggesting that balconies be draped in banners of these colors.
 It is unknown why these specific colors were chosen; some accounts suggest that they were initially selected solely on their aesthetic appeal, as opposed to any true symbolism.
-Each color also has meaningful representation: purple for justice, green for faith, and gold for power.

-Following a color-themed Rex parade in 1892, the Rex organization retroactively declared that the three colors in that order symbolized justice, power, and faith.
-Mardi Gras historian and WYES-TV Rex ball co-host Errol Laborde presented a theory that the colors were based on heraldry: all three colors correspond to a heraldic tincture, and Rex's goal may have been to create a tricolor to represent their "kingdom".
-Purple was widely associated with royalty, while white was already heavily used on other national flags, and was thus avoided.
-Furthermore, he noted that a flag in green, gold and purple in that order complies with the rule of tincture, which states that metals (gold or silver) can only be placed on or next to other colors, and that colors cannot be placed on or next to other colors.
-The traditional colors are commonly addressed as purple, green, and gold, in that order—even though this order technically violates the rule of tincture.
+Following a color-themed Rex parade in 1892, Rex declared that the colors symbolized justice, power, and faith respectively.

+Mardi Gras historian Errol Laborde believed that the colors were chosen by Rex because they could form a heraldic tricolor to represent their "kingdom".
+Purple is widely associated with royalty, while white was already heavily used on other national flags, and was thus avoided.
+Furthermore, a flag in green, gold and purple in that order complies with the rule of tincture, which states that metals (gold or silver) can only be placed on or next to other colors, and that colors cannot be placed on or next to other colors.
+Despite technically violating the rule of tincture, the colors are still traditionally addressed as purple, green, and gold, in that order.